 How do I start the process to see if I can donate a kidney?

-What will happen after I contact a transplant center?
+What will happen after I'm connected with a transplant center?

-After you contact the transplant center staff, they will begin a basic medical screening.
+After you are connected with a transplant center, they will begin a basic medical screening.
 They will ask you questions about your medical history to find out if you have any conditions that would prevent you from donating.
 You may be sent a health questionnaire to fill out.
 This initial screening is followed by a blood test to find out whether you are compatible with the recipient.